leebri101/Rock-Paper-Scissors/README.md

 ## **Project Planning**
 ### **Target Audiences:**
 * For users who are interesting in a playing short games.
+* For users who want to play a simple game of static rock paper scissors

 <!-->
 ### **Site Objectives:**